 2.1 Study Area

-To investigate how reburns alter the spatial distribution of fuel, we sampled spatial patterns of fuel abundance and distribution at two locations in Interior Alaska.
-Each site experienced 1-3 fires within >30-year intervals, and between both locations, 42 plots were randomly established within burn perimeters 100m apart and a minimum of 50 m from roads.
-Eight additional plots were established in the unburned perimeters as references for the assumed prefire conditions.
+To investigate how reburns alter fuel characteristics, we sampled spatial patterns of fuel abundance and arrangement at two locations in Interior Alaska.
+Each location experienced 1-3 fires within >30-year intervals.
+Across both locations, we randomly established 42 plots (each 20m-by-20m) within burn perimeters a minimum of 100m apart and a minimum of 50 m from roads.
+We also established eight additional plots in the surrounding unburned forest as references for the assumed prefire conditions, for a total of 50 plots.
+Using tree cores, we checked burned and reburned plots for trees that may have survived individual fire events, and found none, indicating fires in both locations led to full canopy mortality.

 2.2 Field Sampling

-To quantify fuel abundance in reburns, we measured dead down woody debris fuel loads (DWD, dead wood lying or standing below <45-degree angle) using two 28-m transects (Brown, 1974) radiating from the center of each 20m-by-20m plot.
+To quantify fuel abundance, we measured dead downed woody debris, density and mass of live and dead standing fuels and the cover and abundance (mass and depth) of surface fuels.
+We measured dead down woody debris fuel loads (DWD, dead wood lying or standing below <45-degree angle) using two 28-m transects (Brown, 1974) radiating from the center of each of the 50 plots.
 We recorded the diameter, species, presence of charred material, and decay class of 1000-hour fuels across the full transect and counted <3 cm fine debris across subsets (1-hr = 2m, 10-hr = 5 m, 100-hr = 15m).
 Total fuel loading (tons/ha) was calculated by converting DWD field data into estimates of mass per area (grams per meter) following Brown (1974).
-We measured mass of understory fuels (grass, litter, and shrubs) by harvesting randomly located 1 x 1 m subplots, drying vegetation for 48 hours at 50 C and then weighing.
+We measured mass of surface fuels (grass, litter, and shrubs) by harvesting randomly-located 1 x 1 m subplots (10 each, randomly located within the larger 20m-by-20m plots), drying vegetation for 48 hours at 50 C and then weighing.
 We measured surface fuel depth by recording height of the tallest vegetation (live and dead) connected continuously to the forest floor across 2-meter increments of the transect.
-To capture standing live and dead fuel abundance, we measured height and diameter at breast height (DBH 1.37 m) of standing live and dead trees in each plot in 200 m2 randomly selected subsections and scaled to produce estimates of tree density.
+We measured height and diameter at breast height (DBH 1.37 m) of standing live and dead trees in each plot in 200 m2 randomly selected subsections.
+Where tree density precluded measuring the entire 200m2, we measured 100m2 subplots and scaled by area to produce estimates of tree density per m2.
 We estimated total biomass of each species using a suite of local species-specific allometric equations (see Appendix: Table S1 for specifics; Binkley, Lousier, Cromack, 1984; Bond-Lamberty et al., 2002).

-To calculate the spatial dispersion of standing fuel elements, we measured the distance to the nearest tree of each species present in the plot from each of the 10 sampling cubes.
-We used the resulting measurements of a random point for each tree species to calculate Eberhardt’s index, a metric of dispersion based on random point-to-nearest-organism-distance, for each species across each plot (Hines and Hines, 1979).
+To capture differences in the arrangement of fuel, we calculated the spatial dispersion of trees using Eberhardt’s index, a metric of dispersion based on random point-to-nearest-organism-distance, for each species across each plot (Hines and Hines, 1979), We measured the distance to the nearest tree of each species present in the plot from a random point, selected by combinations of random distances from plot corners and replicated 10 times in each plot.
+We calculated Eberhardt’s index, as:

 IE=(sx)2+1

 where IE = Eberhardt’s index of dispersion for point-to-organism distances, s = the observed standard deviation of distances, and x = the mean of point-to-organism distances.
-The expected value of IE in a random population is 1.27 – values below suggest a regular pattern, values above suggest clumping.
+The expected value of IE in a random population is 1.27 – values below indicate a regular spatial pattern, values above indicate a clumped arrangement.

-2.3 Fire behavior modeling
+2.3 Fire modeling